Unity-Technologies/ml-agents/docs/Getting-Started-with-Balance-Ball.md

 contains a number of platforms and balls (which are all copies of each other).
 Each platform tries to keep its ball from falling by rotating either horizontally or vertically.
 In this environment, a platform is an **Agent** that receives a reward for every step that it balances the ball.
-An Agent is also penalized with a negative reward for dropping the ball.
+An agent is also penalized with a negative reward for dropping the ball.
 The goal of the training process is to have the platforms learn to never drop the ball.